-In essence, the Solver stops, runs the ProblemFactChange and restarts.
-This is a warm start because its initial solution is the adjusted best solution of the previous run.
+In essence, the solver stops, runs the ProblemFactChange and restarts.
 Each solver phase runs again.
-This implies the construction heuristic runs again, but because little or no planning variables are uninitialized (unless you have a nullable planning variable), it finishes much quicker than in a cold start.
+This implies the construction heuristic runs again, but because little or no planning variables are uninitialized (unless you have a nullable planning variable), this doesn't take long.

-Each configured Termination resets (both in solver and phase configuration), but a previous call to terminateEarly() is not undone.
-Normally however, you won't configure any Termination (except in daemon mode), just call Solver.terminateEarly() when the results are needed.
-Alternatively, do configure a Termination and use the daemon mode in combination with BestSolutionChangedEvent as described below.
+Each configured phase Termination resets, but each solver Termination (including terminateEarly) does not reset.
+Normally however, you won't configure any Termination, just call Solver.terminateEarly() when the results are needed.
+Alternatively, use the daemon mode in combination with BestSolutionChangedEvent as described below.

-15.5.2.
+15.4.2.
 Daemon: solve() Does Not Return

-In real-time planning, it's often useful to have a solver thread wait when it runs out of work, and immediately resume solving a problem once new problem fact changes are added.
-Putting the solver in daemon mode has these effects:
+In real-time planning, it's often useful to have a solver thread wait when it runs out of work, and immediately solve a problem once problem fact changes are added.
+Putting the Solver in daemon mode has these effects:

-- If the solver's Termination terminates, it does not return from solve() but blocks its thread instead (which frees up CPU power). - Except for terminateEarly(), which does make it return from solve(), freeing up system resources and allowing an application to shutdown gracefully. - If a solver starts with an empty planning entity collection, it waits in the blocked state immediately. - If a ProblemFactChange is added, it goes into the running state, applies the Problem-FactChange and runs the Solver again.
+- If the solver's Termination terminates, it does not return from solve() but waits instead (freeing up CPU). - Except for terminateEarly(), which does make it return from solve(), freeing up system resources (and allowing the application to shutdown gracefully). - If a solver starts with an empty planning entity collection, it goes to the waiting state immediately. - If a ProblemFactChange is added, it's processed and the Solver runs again.